steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 ## Conclusion

 However, that's the end of the story for now.
-The data is there, but the tools can't yet get a useful format out.
+The data is there, but the tools can't [yet (!)](https://twitter.com/bsr43/status/1308462962680659971?s=21) get a useful format out.
 We know that there's at least 5 controls that throw an exception on *some* usage at runtime, however which exactly is currently hard to know.
 Shipping a Catalyst app in the new Mac idiom is definitely an adventure.

 [^1]: In the early days, it was just UIKit.
 A few years ago Apple created an internal framework called UIKitCore, which exports more API and can be used for internal apps.
 UIKit is the smaller API for external developers (us).